By Caroline Madden

 If a brilliant cover letter and three chapters of sparkling prose fails to hook you an agent or publisher, wrack your brains for any contacts you may have in the publishing world, however tenuous.
 No-one’s going to publish your book because you’re a friend of a friend, but it might just help you to bypass the slush pile.

 Ed O’Loughlin, former Africa correspondent for The Irish Times, told me his lucky break came when he happened to read in the newspaper that someone he once worked with had got a job with a publisher – it was the former journalist Patricia Deevy, now an editor at Penguin Ireland.

-Also, consider entering competitions like the Amazon Breakthrough Novel Award and the Irish Writers’ Centre Novel Fair.
+Also, consider entering competitions like the Irish Writers’ Centre Novel Fair.
 Niamh Boyce, author of the bestselling novel The Herbalist was selected as one of 20 winners of the IWC Novel Fair in 2012.